plzm/rag-vector-agent-semantic-kernel/labs/lab5/readme-vs.md

 3. Ask a question that not related to Microsoft like: **When is the next Boston Azure meetup?**

-Now if you look through the console logs, you'll notice that little changed removed the need for the following function and prompt render calls:
+Now if you look through the console logs, you'll notice that little change removed the need for the following function and prompt render calls:

-* FunctionInvocationLoggingFilter - call to the Rewrite function
+* FunctionInvocationLoggingFilter - call to the **Rewrite** function
-* FunctionInvocationLoggingFilter - call to the RewriteQuery function
+* FunctionInvocationLoggingFilter - call to the **RewriteQuery** function
-* FunctionInvocationLoggingFilter - call to the DateWithTime function to render the prompt
+* FunctionInvocationLoggingFilter - call to the **DateWithTime** function to render the prompt
-* PromptRenderLoggingFilter - call for rendering the RewriteQuery prompt
+* PromptRenderLoggingFilter - call for rendering the **RewriteQuery** prompt

 Now we've seen the LLM do the reasoning to choose which function to call, lets create a manual router so we have full control over it.